elsys/oop/materials/2019-2020/11v/2020-06-18-exam-2-3/README.md

     }

     /**
-     * Returns the number of sold cards.
+     * Returns the number of cards currently taken and not returned by the
+     * snowboarders.
      */
-    public int getSoldCardsCount() {
+    public int getActiveCardsCount() {
     }

     /**